The Odyssey Project

-The Kaplan Institute provides a stipend to Northwestern faculty and graduate students who teach in the Odyssey Project, a free, 32-week, college-credit granting humanities program for income-eligible adults with limited to no access to higher education, sponsored by Illinois Humanities.
-The program is offered in the Chicago neighborhoods of Rogers Park, Woodlawn, and Pilsen (taught in Spanish), as well as in Urbana-Champaign.
+The Kaplan Institute is proud to partner with the Odyssey Project, a free, 32-week, college-credit granting humanities program for income-eligible adults with limited to no access to higher education, sponsored by Illinois Humanities.
+The program is offered in the Chicago neighborhoods of Albany Park, Greater Grand Crossing, and Cicero (taught in Spanish), as well as in Urbana-Champaign.

 The first-year course provides an interdisciplinary introduction to the humanities through the study of philosophy, art history, literature, U.S. history, and critical thinking and writing.
 In addition to work in the classroom, students also have the opportunity to see plays, visit museums, and attend public lectures.

 Upon successfully completing the first-year course, students earn six units of college credits in the Humanities from Bard College.
 Students who have completed the first-year course also have the opportunity to take additional courses through the Odyssey Project.

 Teach in The Odyssey Project in 2019-20